simologos/essex-eportfolio/example/content/research/bigData/index.md

         return X
 ```

-Finally, construct a comprehensive data wrangling pipeline that encapsulates all necessary tasks, thereby promoting reusability and streamlining the data preparation process:
+Finally, construct a comprehensive [Data Wrangling](#data-wrangling) pipeline that encapsulates all necessary tasks, thereby promoting reusability and streamlining the data preparation process:

 ```python
 from sklearn.pipeline import Pipeline